MicrosoftDocs/visualstudio-docs/docs/modeling/scenario-change-your-design-using-visualization-and-modeling.md

  **Dependency Diagram**

-To make sure that conflicts with the design do not occur during code development, the teams uses dependency validation on builds that are run on Team Foundation Build.
+To make sure that conflicts with the design do not occur during code development, the teams uses dependency validation on builds that are run on Azure DevOps.
 They also create a custom MSBuild task to require dependency validation in their check-in operations.
 They use build reports to collect validation errors.

 See: